-This post is the revelatory teaching notes that Dr. Aikens taught from in the Bootcamp “Be Not Weary in Well-Doing”.
+This post is from the revelatory teaching notes that Dr. Aikens taught in a Bootcamp.
 Posted by Rev. Jane Babich after attending the Bootcamp.

 We ended Part One of Commend All, into Abba’s Hands”, with the revelation of our way out of any dark time.